Human Rights and Biomedicine

 - protect the personal data of a person derived from a genetic test

 - facilitate access for the general public to objective information on genetic tests

 Furthermore, they commit themselves to only allowing a health screening programme involving the use of genetic tests to be implemented if it has been approved by a competent body; and approval may only be given after independent evaluation of its ethical acceptability.

 Council of Europe Convention against Trafficking in Human Organs (CETS No. 216)

-The Council of Europe Convention against Trafficking in Human Organs was opened for signature in March 2015.
-It is open to member States of the Council of Europe as well as non-member States and will enter into force after ratification by 5 States, at least 3 of them Council of Europe member States.
+The Council of Europe Convention against Trafficking in Human Organs entered into force in 2017.
+It is open to member States of the Council of Europe as well as non-member States.